Constraining supermassive primordial black holes with magnetically induced gravitational waves: The seed primordial magnetic field à la Biermann

-{\bf{The seed primordial magnetic field à la Biermann.}} PBH accretion disks have been recently proposed as a candidate to generate the seed primordial MFs threading the intergalactic medium~\cite{Safarzadeh:2017mdy,Araya:2020tds,Papanikolaou:2023nkx}.
+PBH accretion disks have been recently proposed as a candidate to generate the seed primordial MFs threading the intergalactic medium~\cite{Safarzadeh:2017mdy,Araya:2020tds,Papanikolaou:2023nkx}.
 In particular, the ab initio generation of a seed MF requires the relative motion between negative and positive charges, conditions which can be achieved in a highly turbulent medium such as the primordial plasma between BBN and recombination ~\cite{1974SvA....18..157K,1974SvA....18..300K,Trivedi:2018ejz,RoperPol:2021gjc}.
 Under such conditions, a Biermann battery mechanism operates whenever the energy density and temperature gradients are not parallel to each other \cite{1983MNRAS.204.1025B}.
 Consequently, one is inevitably met with the following magnetic field induction equation

 where the second term in the right hand side is the Biermann battery one.

 In order to derive the Biermann battery induced MF one should assume an equation of state (EoS) for the vortex-like moving plasma around the black hole.
 Doing so, we assume a locally isothermal disk around the PBH~\cite{2010ApJ...724..730D}, where the density and the pressure are related through the following relation: